EsranurGalipKayahan/Math-Quiz/README.md

 # Getting Started

-This repository functions as the basis of the quiz project in the [Browsers module](https://github.com/HackYourFuture/Browsers).
-Before the first group meeting, have a look through this code and try to understand how it works and how it is organised.
-We will explain the idea behind the structure below as well as the Backlog (which will identify what is needed to be implemented).

-We have already implemented a very basic UI that can go through the questions to show you how this kind of code is split and how you can use the structure to your advantage.
-Have a look through it before your first group meeting as it can take a little while to get your head around it!
+This is a simple Math Quiz using Javascript and DOM.

 ## Development

 To run this project locally you will need to open `index.html` in your browser using a local server.
 LiveServer, `http-server`, `study-lenses`, or any other local static server will work.
+Also. you can reach the demo directly via [this link.](https://esranurgalipkayahan.github.io/Math-Quiz/)

 ## Installing Dependencies